isomerpages/sentosa-corp/_partner-us/3-sentosa-enterprise.md

             <h5 style="margin-top:0;">ST Engineering Land Systems & Ministry of Transport</h5>
             <strong>Trial Period:</strong> Oct 2017 - Dec 2019
             <ul>
-                <li>As part of Singapore's Smart Nation drive, we are testing driverless shuttles within our islands. </li>
+                <li>As part of Singapore's Smart Nation drive, we tested driverless shuttles within our islands. </li>
-                <li>Guests will soon be able to get on board the vehicles during the public trial.</li>
+                <li>Guests were also able to get on board the vehicles during the public trial, which took place from August to November 2019.</li>
             </ul>
         </p>
     </div>